 Every modified paper is made to order, to make sure that each candidate's specific needs are met.
-Our deadline for modified paper applications was 21 January 2021 and has now passed.
+Our deadline for modified paper applications is 1 July 2021.
 It reflects the time it takes to produce and deliver these papers.

 Due to Covid-19, we have also faced our own restrictions and limitations in the production of some of our modified papers.
 As a result, we are unable to guarantee some of the modifications we have previously been able to produce.